mikependon/RepoDB.NET/pages/extensibilities/statementbuilder.md

 }
 ```

-> The codes above is just a sample, it was not tested and is not working.
+> The code snippets above is just a sample, it was not tested and is not working.
 In addition to this note, you have to manually implement all the abstract methods.

 #### Overriding the Virtual Methods